- Drug Court

 The Drug Court Program serves the communities of Jackson, Macon, Smith, Trousdale, and Wilson Counties.

-- Adult felony offenders (male or female residing in the 15th judicial district)
+- Adult felony and misdemeanor offenders (male or female residing in the 15th judicial district)

 - Alcohol- or drug-addicted